 The Samyukt Kisan Morcha (SKM) has successfully concluded its historic year-long farmer’s struggle at the borders of Delhi.
-The Working People’s Coalition (WPC) would like to wholeheartedly congratulate the leaders, unions and groups who undertook this year long struggle.
+The Working People’s Coalition (WPC) would like to wholeheartedly congratulate the leaders, unions and groups who undertook this year-long struggle.

 The WPC, which stands for the collective voice of all of India’s informal and unorganized sector workers, has found inspiration in this model of resistance that the farmer’s movement has instituted.
 The mammoth participation of women farmers has also revitalized the diverse WPC constituencies from all corners of India who had continued to show solidarity and offer support to the movement.

 The 715 martyred farmers will be remembered by the present and all future generations as heroes who refused to surrender to the State-led neo-liberal corporate raj.
-The WPC salutes the bereaved families for their strength and solidarity to this movement.
+The WPC salutes the bereaved families for their strength and solidarity with this movement.

 The WPC will keep watch along with the SKM as they continue to monitor and ensure that the government fulfils the promises that it has made.
-The SKM has clarified that the struggle has not ended, but merely been suspended.
+The SKM has clarified that the struggle has not ended, but has merely been suspended.